 - Prioritize family reunification or support as the initial intervention for youth experiencing homelessness.
 Most youth return home to family, and programs interacting with youth can facilitate that process when safe and appropriate.
 Basic Center Programs already prioritize this, but other youth-serving programs and coordinated entry systems should also adopt it as an initial focus.
-Family intervention could also be done earlier to avoid a youth separating from their family altogether.
+Family intervention could also be done earlier to avoid a young person separating from their family altogether.

 - Expand the reach and effectiveness of housing programs for homeless young adults.
 More needs to be done to provide youth with short- and long-term housing options when reunification with family is not possible.
 Rapid re-housing is being effectively tailored for young adults around the country.
-Available transitional housing and permanent supportive housing programs should be prioritized only to the most vulnerable youth who have demonstrated a need for the most intensive interventions to successfully exit homelessness.
+Available permanent supportive housing programs should be prioritized only to the most vulnerable youth who have demonstrated a need for the most intensive interventions to successfully exit homelessness.

 Make Rapid Re-Housing Part of Your Community's Solution for Youth

 Rapid Re-Housing for Youth is a six-part webinar series designed to help communities learn more about the intervention and how it can be used to end and prevent youth homelessness.Watch